dougdyson/katas/challenges/firstNonRepeatingCharacter/notes.md

 ### 163 characters
 * 39% reduction from V1

-I explored finding a javascript function which iterates through lists and which can be return a single list element.
+I explored finding a javascript function which iterates through lists and which can return a single list element.

-However, these functions iterate through the whole list when we need only the first instance.

 Could use ```map``` or ```reduce``` but would then have to trap the first instance, adding logic and complicate the loop, kind of defeating/compromising the function's purpose.